KANSAS

 KanCare

-KanCare, the new name for Kansas Medicaid, provides affordable health insurance for the uninsured pregnant women, the disabled and children ages 0—18 whose parents who can’t get or can’t afford private health insurance.
+KanCare, Kansas’s Medicaid program, provides affordable health coverage for eligible pregnant women, people with disabilities, and children ages 0–18 whose families cannot obtain or afford private health insurance.

 What is the income limit for Medicaid in Kansas?